-The Predecessor Fund's annual report to shareholders for the fiscal year ended September 30, 2023 is a separate document and the financial statements, accompanying notes and report of the Predecessor Fund's independent registered public accounting firm, Cohen & Company, Ltd., appearing therein are incorporated by reference into this SAI.
+The Fund's annual report on Form N-CSR for the fiscal year ended September 30, 2024 is a separate document and the financial statements, accompanying notes and report of the independent registered public accounting firm appearing therein are incorporated by reference into this SAI.
 You can obtain the annual report without charge on the SEC's website at www.sec.gov, upon written request, or request by telephone at 888-44-REGAN (888-447-3426).